William Lashly: Terra Nova expedition

 William Lashly by a motor sledge in November 1911.

 On Scott's second expedition in 1911–1913, Lashly was initially in charge of one of the expedition's two motor sledges which were to haul supplies southward in support of the polar party.
 However, the sledges quickly broke down, and the motor party had to switch to man-hauling the supplies.

+On 25 December 1911, Lashly celebrated his birthday by falling into a crevasse on the Antarctic Plateau.
+Scott recorded the following in his diary:

+I looked round and found the second sledge halted some way in rear – evidently someone had gone into a crevasse.
+We saw the rescue work going on, but had to wait half an hour for the party to come up, and got mighty cold.
+It appears that Lashly went down very suddenly, nearly dragging the crew with him.
+The sledge ran on and jammed the span so that the Alpine rope had to be got out and used to pull Lashly to the surface again.
+Lashly says the crevasse was 50 feet deep and 8 feet across, in form U, showing that the word ‘unfathomable’ can rarely be applied.
+Lashly is 44 to-day and as hard as nails.
+His fall has not even disturbed his equanimity.

 On 4 January 1912, along with Lieutenant Edward Evans and Tom Crean, he was a member of the last support party to be sent back by Scott on his way to the pole.
 During the 730 mi return journey, Evans became seriously ill with scurvy, and on 11 February, collapsed, unable to walk any further.
 Still 100 mi from Hut Point camp and safety, he tried to persuade Lashly and Crean to leave him to save themselves, but they refused.

 Strapping him onto the sledge, they pulled him for days until with only one to two days' food rations left, but still four or five days' sledge pulling to do, they had to stop.
 Lashly then stayed with Evans in the tent to nurse him while Crean walked the remaining 35 mi alone in 18 hours to reach Hut Point camp, where he was able to fetch help.
 Extracts from Lashly's polar journals, chronicling his tribulations with the motor sledges and the return journey with Evans, were included in Apsley Cherry-Garrard's book, The Worst Journey in the World.
 Both Lashly and Crean received the Albert Medal for saving Evans' life.